gravitational/teleport/docs/architecture.md

 #### Auth API

-When a new node (server) joins the cluster, a new public / private keypair is generated for that node, and the certificate is signed by the Auth server's host CA.
+When a new node (server) joins the cluster, a new public / private keypair is generated for that node, and the certificate is signed by the auth server's host CA.
 To invite a node, the auth server generates a disposable one-time token which the new node must submit when requesting its certificate for the first time.

 **Note:** Token default TTL is 15 minutes, but can be reduced (not increased) if requested by tctl.

-Teleport cluster members (servers) can interact with the auth server using the Auth API.
-The API is implemented as an HTTP REST service running over the SSH tunnel, authenticated using host or user certificates previously signed by the Auth server's CA.
+Teleport cluster members (servers) can interact with the auth server using the auth API.
+The API is implemented as an HTTP REST service running over the SSH tunnel, authenticated using host or user certificates previously signed by the auth server's CA.

 All node-members of the cluster send periodic ping messages to the auth server, reporting their IP addresses, values of their assigned labels.
 The list of connected cluster nodes is accessible